Lou-Zhou/soccer-decision-making/README.md

 ```

 We can generate visualizations for both the plays and the model results using scripts found in Scripts/visualizationScripts:

-1. getAnimations.py - generates animations for a Bundesliga play
+1. animatePlays.py - animates given sequence of frames from the tracking data
-2. getmodeloutput.py - generates model outputs for play(s)
+2. animateSurfaces.py - animates model surfaces over sequences of frames, useful for Hawkeye data
+3. compareFeatures.py - debugging tool to compare one set of features with another
-3. plotSpeeds.py - plots the speed of a player over the course of a game(used to check speed smoothing values)
+4. plotSpeeds.py - plots the speed of a player over the course of a game (used to check speed smoothing values)
-4. visualizeFeatures - plots the game states from the parquet files
+5. visualizeFeatures.py - generates visualizations of game states from tracking data
+6. visualizeModelOutput.py - generates singular visualizatios of model surface

 ## Getting Results